Calendar: What investors need to know for the week ahead

 (10:30 a.m.
 ET) EIA Petroleum Status Report

-Earnings include: EXFO Inc.; Imperial Metals Corp.; Theratechnologies Inc.; Vermillion Inc.
+Earnings include: EXFO Inc.; Imperial Metals Corp.; Lululemon Athletica Inc.; Theratechnologies Inc.; Vermillion Inc.

 ===